>

 Visual Overview of Grease Rack

-We have several Cubs to maintain and I don't like having to kneel down to work on them.
-Some of them have the quick attach implement mechanism but some don't so there are also issues of cleaning the underside of the mower deck, sharpening blades, replacing the occasional belt and changing oil.
+We have several narrow frame Cub Cadets to maintain and I don't like having to kneel down to work on them.
+Some of them have the quick attach implement mechanism but some don't, so there are also issues of cleaning the underside of the mower deck, sharpening blades, replacing the occasional belt and changing oil.

 Top side service is also much easier too, because I can stand comfortably beside the tractor while working on it.

-In the summer time, I set the grease rack up as you see it, in one corner of the garage and in the winter I stand it on end in another outbuilding.
+In the summer time, I set the grease rack up as you see it, in one corner of the garage and in the winter I stand it on end.
+That way, it only takes up 2 feet by 3 1/2 feet of floor space.

 If you are interested in building one of these handy devices, I have a 10 page set of home-made plans.
 Send me a check or money order for $5.00 which includes S&H, made out to Pete Stanaitis.
 I make no claims of fitness for use.
 If you drive off the end or off the sides, that is your problem.
 Send payment and request to: